panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 const object2: { [key: string]: string } = { prop: 'Value' }; // OK
 ```

 The big question is... when to use a `Record<Keys, Type>` and when an index signature?
-At first sight they look quite similar!
+At first sight, they look quite similar!

 As you saw earlier, the index signature accepts only `string`, `number` or `symbol` as key type.
 If you try to use, for example, a union of string literal types as keys in an index signature, it would be an error: